shyaboi/openflagsapi/readme.md

 ```

 ### Download via cURL
-if you want to download the file locally via cURL, your cURL request should look like the example below;
+If you want to download the file locally via cURL, your cURL request should look like the example below;
 ```
 curl https://flagapi.ngrok.io/usa/region/colorado.svg -o coloradoflag.svg
 ```